samuelpklm/freecodecamp-Responsive_Web_Design/Proyecto 1 - Build a Tribute Page/README.md

-# Frontend Mentor - FAQ accordion card solution
+# Freecodecamp - Page Tribute

-This is a solution to the [FAQ accordion card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/faq-accordion-card-XlyjD0Oam).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution to the [Page tribute, proyect 1 for responsive web design certificate](https://www.freecodecamp.org/learn/responsive-web-design/responsive-web-design-projects/build-a-tribute-page).

 ## Table of contents